-Participation in the labour force during this decade was generally higher in BC than in the CVRD and generally declined (from 66% to 64% in BC and from 60% to 57% in the CVRD).
-Within the CVRD, electoral area E has had the second highest participation rates from 71.7% in 2006, 66.3% in 2011, to 68.6% in 2016.
+Participation in the labour force during this decade was higher in BC than in the CVRD and declined from 66% to 64% in BC and from 60% to 57% in the CVRD.
+Electoral area I has the second-lowest participation rates (48.6% in 2016).
+Participation rates were particularly low in 2011, at 44.6% (the lowest across the CVRD), possibly indicating extreme impacts from the recession.